frankdejonge/locked-console-command/readme.md

 ## Credits

-The idea wasn't initially mine, I stole it from @seldaek.
+The idea wasn't initially mine, I stole it from @Seldaek.

 # Installation